-Based on FY16 projections, we have budgeted a 3% decline in revenue for FY17.
+Based on FY17 projections, we have no change in revenue for FY18.
 In addition to the tax revenue, we receive "pass through" funds from the State that we remit to C-TV Channel 10.
 This is how the television station receives their State funding.
 In the past, they received this pass through from the City of New Bern.
 Now that New Bern has their own channel, we handle the pass through, and in exchange, Channel 10 broadcasts our Council meetings at no cost to the Town.